petros-d/docs/enterprise/cli-podman.md

     Copy the output of `pwd` for step 7.

 6. Open a new terminal window.
-In an empty directory, run the following commands to create a new Astronomer project and generate a `pod-config.yml` file:
+In an empty directory, run the following commands to create a new Astronomer project, set Podman as your primary container engine, and generate a `pod-config.yml` file for your project:

     ```sh
     $ astro dev init
+    $ astro config set container.engine podman
     $ astro dev start
     ```